dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T2158: Cultural fusion can bring both benefits and drawbacks.
+### T2158: Cultural fusion can have negative consequences.

 |Support|
 |---|